 Essentially a Cafecito is a shot of dark roast espresso that has been sweetened with sugar.
 Most traditionally using natural brown sugar, it is whipped into a paste with the first few drops of the expresso and mixed in with the coffee.
 This process is called espuma or espumita, and it’s what sets it apart.

-The result is slightly more viscous than merely adding sugar to your coffee.
+The result is slightly more viscous than merely adding sugar to your coffee (Does sugar, cream, or milk counteract caffeine when added to coffee?).
 This is because whipping the sugar with the heated coffee drops will hydrolyze it, creating a thicker consistency.

 Drinking espresso is an important cultural and social activity in Cuba and Cuban communities within the United States.
-You won’t walk into a household in the country without being offered the caffeinated beverage.
+You won’t walk into a household in the country without being offered a caffeinated beverage.